Exponential tilting: Advantages

 In many cases, the tilted distribution belongs to the same parametric family as the original.
-This is particularly true when the original density belongs to the exponential family of distribution.
+This is particularly true when the original density belongs to the exponential family of distributions.
 This simplifies random variable generation during Monte-Carlo simulations.
 Exponential tilting may still be useful if this is not the case, though normalization must be possible and additional sampling algorithms may be needed.